lacsed/UltraDES/README.md

 ## Before using UltraDES

 Requirements:
-- Supported OS: Windows,or Linux ( Mono IDE).
+- Supported OS: Windows, MAC OS or Linux (Mono or .Net Core).
-- Your computer must have a installed version of Microsoft Visual Studio (2014 or later version).
+- Your computer must have a C# capable IDE (Visual Studio, VSCode, LinqPad, etc.).
-- Download the latest version of UltraDES (https://github.com/lacsed/UltraDES.git), by clicking on *Clone or Download* and then *Download Zip*.
+- Download the latest version of UltraDES (https://github.com/lacsed/UltraDES.git), by clicking on *Clone or Download* and then *Download Zip* ou use the UltraDES Nuget package.

 ## First steps